sehmaluva/minija/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to Minija!

-We welcome issues, PRs, and suggestions.
+I welcome issues, PRs, and suggestions.
 To keep things simple:

 - Open an issue using the provided templates (Bug report or Feature request).
 - Use clear, reproducible steps for bugs and a short summary for features.